VedantMulay/NeptuneAPI/README.md

 The heart of the plugins of Neptune Development

 ## What is Neptune API?
-Neptune API provides a basic building structure for the plugins such as command handlers, configuration managers and many untilites for both Bukkit/Spigot and Bungeecord.
+Neptune API provides a basic building structure for the plugins such as command handlers, configuration managers and many utilites for both Bukkit/Spigot and Bungeecord.

 ## Feature List
 * Command Handlers